nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 persons and appointments without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. Should be intutitive for a first-time user to perform basic actions.
+4. Should be intuitive for a first-time user to perform basic actions.
 5. The data file should be understandable to tech-savvy human readers.
 6. The system's design should follow the *Object-Oriented Paradigm (OOP)*.
 7. Should be packageable into a single JAR file.